crf-database/CRF-Database/README.md

 # CRF-Database
-This is just for some RP.
-Not much else...
+This is really really hard to explain.